<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504287414635989&amp;ev=PageView&amp;noscript=1">

 Call us on +61 442 333 22

-FIRST INDEPENDENT UNIVERSITY TESTING QUANTIFIES INDUSTRY LEADING OFFICE CHAIRS ON MEASURES OF COMFORT
+FIRST INDEPENDENT UNIVERSITY TESTING QUANTIFIES INDUSTRY LEADING OFFICE CHAIRS ON AVERAGE PEAK PRESSURES

 LOW PRESSURE INDEX